To send your data to Sumo Logic, you have a few options. We have two types of installed agents and offer a collector fully hosted by us.

 OpenTelemetry Distribution (Installed Agent)

 Distribution of OpenTelemetry is the next-generation agent for data collection.
-It is built entirely on OpenTelemetry Collector.

 - Local File

 - HTTP Traces

 - HTTP with OTLP formats

 - And more than 60 ways to collector logs, metrics and traces.